aau-claaudia/ailab-docs/docs/examples/pip_in_containers.md

 *Note that this is not a recommended approach.
-Please read [Installing software in containers](singularity.md#installing-software-in-containers) first, and consider the approach below a last resort.*
+Please read [singularity.md#installing-software-in-containers](../singularity.md#installing-software-in-containers) first, and consider the approach below a last resort.*

 ## The Challenge